PhilipQuirke/SkyCombAnalystHelp/README.md

 - The [Errors](./Errors.md) page describes all known error sources & how they are minimised.
 - The [Ground](./Ground.md) page explains how detailed ground and treetop elevation data is obtained and displayed.
 - The [Process](./Process.md) page explains the image processing options the application supports.
+- The [Category](./Category.md) page explains how users manually categorise the animals detected.

 # Source Code